Why Pelvic Pain in Men is Often Complex to Diagnose

 Did you know that prostate cancer staging can mean the difference between decades of normal life and immediate aggressive treatment?
 Doctors use staging systems to classify cancer severity, predict outcomes, and select treatments.
-The TNM system, Gleason score, and PSA levels work together to create a complete picture of cancer behavior and extent.
+The TNM system, Gleason score, and PSA levels work together to create a complete picture of cancer behaviour and extent.

 Stage at diagnosis influences treatment recommendations.
 Stage I cancer confined to the prostate offers different treatment options than Stage IV cancer that has spread to bones or lymph nodes.

-N (Node) categories indicate whether cancer has reached lymph nodes.
+N (Node) categories indicate whether cancer has reached the lymph nodes.
 N0 means no lymph node involvement, while N1 confirms cancer spread to regional pelvic lymph nodes.
 Lymph node status affects treatment planning, often requiring different approaches when positive.

 M (Metastasis) categories identify distant spread.
 M0 indicates no distant metastasis, while M1 confirms cancer in distant sites.
-M1a refers to non-regional lymph nodes, M1b to bones (a common metastatic site), and M1c to other organs like liver or lungs.
+M1a refers to non-regional lymph nodes, M1b to bones (a common metastatic site), and M1c to other organs like the liver or lungs.

 Grade Groups simplify Gleason scores into five categories: